wagnermarques00/TypeScript/TypeScript part 2-  Evolving your JavaScript/README.md

 1. `"noEmitOnError": true`: This option prevents TypeScript from emitting compiled output (JavaScript files) if there are any errors in the code.
 2. `"noImplicitAny": true`: With this option enabled, TypeScript will issue an error when it cannot infer the type of a variable explicitly.
 It encourages you to provide type annotations for all variables.
 3. `"outDir": "dist/js"`: The output directory for compiled JavaScript files.
 TypeScript will place the generated JavaScript files in the `dist/js` directory.
+4. `"removeComments": true`: This option enables the removal of comments from the compiled JavaScript output.
+When TypeScript transpiles the code to JavaScript, it will exclude any comments in the source code from the generated output in the `dist/js` directory.
+5. `"strictNullChecks": true`: This option enforces strict null checks in TypeScript.
+When `strictNullChecks` is set to `true`, the TypeScript compiler will perform rigorous checks to ensure that variables are not assigned a value of `null` or `undefined` unless explicitly specified in the variable's type.
-4. `"target": "ES6"`: This option sets the ECMAScript target version for the compiled code.
+6. `"target": "ES6"`: This option sets the ECMAScript target version for the compiled code.
 In this case, the project is targeting ECMAScript 2015 (ES6).